Vitamin D2 vs D3: Which is Better?

 Vitamin D intake through food may not always be enough for adequate vitamin D levels.
 Many people take a vitamin D supplement to get a vitamin D level boost, especially if they don't have tons of sun exposure.

-Vitamin D2 and D3 can both aid in getting adequate vitamin D levels.
-But when it comes to supplements, emerging research suggests vitamin D3 supplementation may be better.
+Vitamin D2 and D3 can both aid in getting sufficient vitamin D levels.
+But when it comes to vitamin D supplements, emerging research suggests vitamin D3 supplement may be better.

 Takeaways